willkoehler/clintonville_greenways/_posts/2015-05-08-phase-1-route-and-design.md

 -   <b>Way-marking sharrow</b> - use to indicate left or right turn ahead.
 -   <b>Green sharrow</b> - use on roads with higher volume to emphasize shared use lanes.
--   <b>Gateway sharrow</b> - use one gateway sharrow after each major intersection to alert road users to the presence of the neighborhood greenway.
+-   <b>Gateway sharrow</b> - use one gateway sharrow after each major intersection to alert road users to the presence of the Neighborhood Greenways.
--   <b>Sharrow flower</b> - use to mark intersections of neighborhood greenway routes to alert people that they have a choice to make.
+-   <b>Sharrow flower</b> - use to mark intersections of Neighborhood Greenways routes to alert people that they have a choice to make.

 <div class="full rounded shadow"><img src="/images/phase-1/road-markings.jpg"></div>

 ## Street signs and way-finding signs

-Branded street signs and way-finding signs add awareness of the neighborhood greenway route.
+Branded street signs and way-finding signs add awareness of the Neighborhood Greenways route.
 Examples of neighborhood greenway street signs.

 <div class="full rounded shadow"><img src="/images/phase-1/street-signs.jpg"></div>